 I am a psychoanalyst in private practice and a psychosocial researcher.
 That means I am not only interested in ‘individual psychology’ but the intertwinement of the individual and the societal.
 My background is in psychology and the social sciences.
 I studied psychology, English and French in Marburg and Paris from 1995 to 1998.
-In 2003 I finished my studies in psychology at the University of Bremen, Germany (Diplom).
+In 2003 I finished my studies in psychology at the University of Bremen, Germany (Diplom) and received my Ph.D. from the University of Bremen in 2008.

-Since 2015 I have the certificate in psychoanalysis from the William Alanson White Institute in New York where I also teach Gender, Sex & Sexuality for candidates in psychoanalytic training.
+Since 2015 I hold the certificate in psychoanalysis from the William Alanson White Institute in New York where I also teach Gender, Sex & Sexuality for candidates in psychoanalytic training.
 In my clinical work I am engaged in a relational approach.

 Professional Memberships